afsc-gap-products/coldpool/README.md

 <dd><p>Data frame of cold pool area and mean temperatures calculated using the interpolation method used prior to 2021.</p></dd>
 </dl>

+## Caveat emptor

+The temperature data products in this package are an annual snapshot of temperatures during bottom trawl surveys.
+Combined with biological data collected during bottom trawl surveys, these temperature data can provide a simultaneous characterization of thermal habitat and demersal fauna distribution and abundance in the eastern Bering Sea.
+However, these temperature data products are not adjusted to account for seasonal heating so they do not provide a snapshot of temperature at a specific point in time.
+Users who are interested in spatially integrated or spatially resolved estimates of temperature at specific points in time that do account for seasonal heating, may with to consider consider using temperature predictions from the [https://github.com/beringnpz/roms-bering-sea](Bering10K BEST-NPZ model) [http://www.doi.org/10.5194/gmd-13-597-2020]((Kearney et al., 2020)), [https://github.com/jordanwatson/aksst](satellite-derived sea surface temperature) products, or alternative oceanographic sampling data, such as those collected by NOAA's [https://www.ecofoci.noaa.gov/](EcoFOCI) program.

 # Methods

 ## Data collection